In this section you will find links to available programs and resources that can help as you start your own business.

 Business Start-up Assistant

-Starting your own business can be a challenging and rewarding experience, however, a lot of new businesses fair.
+Starting your own business can be a challenging and rewarding experience, however, a lot of new businesses fail.
 The information on this site can help you plan for a successful start to your entrepreneurship journey.

 Futurepreneur Canada provides pre-launch coaching, business resources, start-up financing, and mentoring for youth 18 to 34 to help start a business.